l0co/docker-puppeteer-api/README.md

 129f2756eac7b62b5b7f428175e5a4e3 -
 ```

-Having this *signature* you can now ask API for the URL:
+Having this *signature* you can now use the `/fetch` API endopint for the URL:

 ```
 $ curl \